Deepti-debug/camera-calibration/README.md

 # Assignment-01
 The goal of the assignment is to familiarize you to the process of camera calibration, triangulation and image stiching

-Please raise doubts on the appropriate assignment thread on Moodle.

 # Instructions
 - Submit a report explaining your experiments and results achieved.
 Alternatively, you can also explain this as a markdown inside jupyter notebook only.
 - Follow the directory structure as shown below: